r-scheele/policy-editor-documentation/docs/architecture.md

 }

 ```

-This rule checks if the user belongs to the group `EDITOR_DPAU`
+This rule checks if the user in the request belongs to a group called `EDITOR_DPAU`.
+If the user belongs to the group, the rule returns true and the user is allowed to access the resource.
+If the user does not belong to the group, the rule returns false and the user is not allowed to access the resource.